saidvandeklundert/batfish/blog.md

 ```

 In case a cell contains something like a string or an integer, applying a comparison operator to it is relatively straightforward.
 Filtering on cells that contain a composite type can be a bit trickier.
-I am talking about the difference in types between, for instance, the "Description" and "Interface" columns:
+The follow explains what I mean by this:

 ```python
 type(df["Description"].iloc[0])